hackersanddesigners/chatty-pub/front/docs/CSS.md

 ## Uploading fonts

 It is also possible to upload a custom font to the application.
 To do this, you send the font in a message to the #rules channel of the publication you want to use it in.
-You can use `.ttf`, `.otf` or `.woff` formats depending on the browser you are using.
+You can use `.ttf`, `.otf` or `.woff`/`.woff2` formats depending on the browser you are using.
 The mesage must only contain the font, no other text.
 ChattyPub will then automatically generate a @font-face rule for the font.
 The font-family name will be based on the filename.

 Once uploaded the font should show up in the CSS rules section of ChattyPub.
 To use the font in a style rule, just copy/paste the `font-family: "font_name_ttf";` and add it to a rule in the #rules channel.